 Melbourne Bike Share now provides a bike helmet for free when you hire the bike.

-Should there not be a helmet with the bike for some reason, then you can purchase one from a nearby vending machine or 7-Eleven store (these you will find close to any of the docking stations).
-Return it for a refund when you drop off the bike.
+Should there not be a helmet with the bike for some reason, then you can purchase one from a nearby vending machine or these retail outlets (these you will find close to any of the docking stations).

 Because the city is relatively flat, getting around Melbourne on foot is easy.
 You can easily wander around the city and explore all the city's secret nooks and crannies.